-Buildings, reinforced concrete 40 - 50 years
+40 - 50 years

-Infrastructure 30 - 35 years
+30 - 35 years

-Computer and office equipment 3 - 5 years
+3 - 5 years

-Furniture and fixtures 5 - 10 years
+5 - 10 years

-Other equipment 5 - 10 years
+5 - 10 years

-Machinery and vehicles 4 - 10 years.
+4 - 10 years

 The assets' residual values, useful lives and depreciation methods are reviewed and adjusted if there is an indication of a significant change since the last reporting date.
 An asset's carrying amount is written down immediately to its recoverable amount if the asset's carrying amount is greater than its estimated recoverable amount.
 The cost of ordinary repairs and maintenance which does not add value to an asset, or materially extends the asset's useful life, is not capitalized.